Kanaries/pygwalker/README.md

 import pygwalker as pyg
 ```

-You can use pygwalker without changing your existing workflow.
+You can use pygwalker without breaking your existing workflow.
 For example, you can call up Graphic Walker with the dataframe loaded in this way:

 ```python
 df = pd.read_csv('./bike_sharing_dc.csv', parse_dates=['date'])